Cucumber beetles attack cucurbits: cucumbers, squash, melons.

 Cucumber Beetle Damage

-Cucumber Beetle Control
+Management of the Cucumber Beetle

-Chemical: Contact your county Extension office for current pesticide controls.
+Contact your county Extension office for current pesticide controls.